Your Cart is Empty.

 You don’t need to be a Wall Street expert to pick great companies.
 Start with what you know!
 Look at the products and services you use every day.
 These are often the best starting points because you’re already doing hands-on “research” by being a customer.

-These companies are likely high-quality because you’re personally aware of their value.
+There are companies that fit all of these products, some are likely high-quality because you’re personally aware of their value.
 Write down 3–5 companies you use or admire.
 This is your initial stock list.

 Step 2: Set Up a Paper Trading Account